polarmobile/coffeescript-style-guide/README.md

 <a name="naming_conventions"/>
 ## Naming Conventions

-Use `camelCase` (with a leading lowercase character) to name all variables, methods, and object properties.
+Use `snake_case` (with a leading lowercase character) to name all variables, methods, and object properties.

 Use `CamelCase` (with a leading uppercase character) to name all classes. _(This style is also commonly referred to as `PascalCase`, `CamelCaps`, or `CapWords`, among [other alternatives][camel-case-variations].)_